-that would otherwise be levied for a period of 15 years. [[beginning]]

-The Director may begin the payment in lieu of taxes in the year a use and occupancy permit is issued for the qualifying development or in the first year after the year a use and occupancy permit is issued for the qualifying development, regardless of subleases executed by the lessee.
+(c) The payment in lieu of taxes must exempt 100% of the real property tax that would otherwise be levied for a period of 15 years. [[beginning]] The Director may begin the payment in lieu of taxes in the year a use and occupancy permit is issued for the qualifying development or in the second year property tax for the qualifying development is levied, regardless of subleases or assignments executed by the lessee.
+The payment in lieu of taxes must not include an exemption for any tax levied under an applicable special taxing area law.5